RESOStandards/transport/DATA-DICTIONARY.md

 The following testing rules will be used during RESO Certification:
 * Check the data type of the lookup field, e.g. `StandardStatus` or `AccessibilityFeatures`, it should be `Edm.String` for single enumerations and `Collection(Edm.String)` for multiple enumerations.
-* Check that the required annotation is present and in the correct format.
+* Check that the required annotation is present in the OData XML metadata from the server, and in the correct format.
 * Check that the `Lookup` resource is present in the metadata, exists on the server, and is defined correctly.
-* All records will be replicated from the `Lookup` resource using `ModificationTimestamp` queries.
-Payload data will then be correlated with what has been advertised.
+* All records will be replicated from the `Lookup` resource using `$top` and `$skip` queries.
+Payload data will then be correlated with what has been advertised to ensure that enumerations are present for each annotated lookup name.

-Servers **MUST** be able to provide the entire set of lookups relevant for testing through the replication operation, so if the page size is 100 and a given system has 101 records with the same timestamp, we won't be able to reach the advertised count we collect using the `$count=true` test.
+Servers **MUST** be able to provide the entire set of lookups relevant for testing through the replication operation so, for example, if a given system has 101 records from the `$count=true` query option but only 100 records were fetched, this would fail.
+The opposite is also true, if 100 records were advertised and 101 were found, this would not pass testing.

 See the [Lookup resource section](#section-22-lookup-resource-for-enumeration-metadata) in the specification for more information.